sconover/wrong/README.markdown

 Here's an RSpec example:

 	require "wrong/adapters/rspec"
-	Wrong.config.alias_assert :expect_that
+	Wrong.config.alias_assert :expect, override: true

 	describe BleuCheese do
 	  it "stinks" do
+	    cheese = BleuCheese.new
-	    expect_that { BleuCheese.new.smell > 9000 }
+	    expect { cheese.smell > 9000 }
 	  end
 	end

 This makes your code read like a BDD-style DSL, without RSpec's "should" syntax (which is, let's face it, pretty weird the first few hundred times you have to use it).
 Compare

-    expect_that { BleuCheese.new.smell > 9000 }
+    expect { cheese.smell > 9000 }

  to

-    BleuCheese.new.smell.should > 9000
+    cheese.smell.should be > 9000

 and consider which one more clearly describes the desired behavior.
 The object under test doesn't really have a `should` method, so why should it magically get one during a test?
-And in what human language is "should greater than" a valid phrase?

 Warning: currently the use of `alias_assert :expect` is **not** compatible with RSpec, since RSpec also defines `expect` as a synonym for `lambda`.
 If you really want to use `expect` as an alias form `assert`, then use `Wrong.config.alias_assert :expect, :override => true`.
 See [issue #6](https://github.com/sconover/wrong/issues/6) for more details.